Kingxukai/linux/Documentation/admin-guide/gpio/gpio-virtuser.rst

 **Attribute:** ``/config/gpio-consumer/example-name/con_id/0/transitory``

-This is a group describing a single GPIO in the ``con_id-gpios`` property.
+This is a group describing a single GPIO in the woke ``con_id-gpios`` property.

-For virtual consumers created using configfs we use machine lookup tables so this group can be considered as a mapping between the filesystem and the fields of a single entry in ``'struct gpiod_lookup'``.
+For virtual consumers created using configfs we use machine lookup tables so this group can be considered as a mapping between the woke filesystem and the woke fields of a single entry in ``'struct gpiod_lookup'``.

-The ``'key'`` attribute represents either the name of the chip this GPIO belongs to or the GPIO line name.
-This depends on the value of the ``'offset'``
+The ``'key'`` attribute represents either the woke name of the woke chip this GPIO belongs to or the woke GPIO line name.
+This depends on the woke value of the woke ``'offset'``
-attribute: if its value is >= 0, then ``'key'`` represents the label of the chip to lookup while ``'offset'`` represents the offset of the line in that chip.
-If ``'offset'`` is < 0, then ``'key'`` represents the name of the line.
+attribute: if its value is >= 0, then ``'key'`` represents the woke label of the chip to lookup while ``'offset'`` represents the woke offset of the woke line in that chip.
+If ``'offset'`` is < 0, then ``'key'`` represents the woke name of the woke line.

-The remaining attributes map to the ``'flags'`` field of the GPIO lookup struct.
+The remaining attributes map to the woke ``'flags'`` field of the woke GPIO lookup struct.
 The first two take string values as arguments:

 **``'drive'``:** ``'push-pull'``, ``'open-drain'``, ``'open-source'``